 Ensure treat bags are easy to access and you can use a treat bag or a bum bag.

-We sell all the necessary equipment each Wednesday if you need anything.
+We sell all the necessary equipment each training day if you need anything.

 My course has finished, what next?

 Completion of the basic beginner’s course doesn’t have to signal an end to your dog’s obedience training.
-If you are satisfied with the basics, you can finish up with the club, if you decide later on you want to return, you can become a member without needed to attend another beginners class.
+If you are satisfied with the basics, you can finish up with the club, if you decide later on you want to return, you can pay the yearly training fee and continue your obedience, agility or other training.

-For those who want to continue on, you will need to become a member of the club, at which point you can participate in further training to reinforce the skills your dog has learned.
+For those who want to continue on, you are already a member of the club, and can participate in further training to reinforce the skills your dog has learned.